FrancescoLeni/CoronarySegmentation/README.md

 ## ⚙️ Requirements & Setup

-To get started, clone the repository and set up your environment using one of the following options:
+To get started, clone the repository and set up your environment:

 ### 🔁 1.
 Clone the Repository